nd1012/wan24-Crypto/README.md

 # wan24-Crypto

-This library exports a generic high level crypto API, which allows to use and implemented cryptographic algorithm to be applied using a simple interface.
+This library exports a generic high level crypto API, which allows to use an implemented cryptographic algorithm to be applied using a simple interface.

 Per default these cryptographic algorithms are implemented: